Are you Ready for Divorce?

 To make that determination, courts will look to a variety of factors.
 These factors may include the income and property of each spouse.
 Courts will also consider the needs of each spouse and the length of the marriage.
 They may also consider the standard of living established during the marriage, as well as other factors.
 The exact factors a court will consider depends upon the law of the state the court is in.

-Unlike child support, many states do not have specific guidelines setting forth a formula for determining how much support one spouse will have to pay the other in a divorce.
-In those states, the questions of whether one spouse will have to pay to support the other during or after divorce and, if so, how much and how long that spouse will pay are often left to the judge’s discretion.
+Unlike child support, many states don't have specific guidelines setting forth a formula for determining how much support one spouse will have to pay the other in a divorce.
+In those states, the questions of whether one spouse will have to pay to support the other during or after divorce and, if so, how much and for how long, are often left to the judge’s discretion.
+Illinois, however, is different.

 Spousal Support in Illinois

 In Illinois, spousal support is referred to as maintenance.
-Illinois has specific maintenance guidelines which apply in any case in which maintenance is appropriate.
+Illinois has specific maintenance guidelines that apply to any case in which maintenance is appropriate.
+The statute lists 14 factors that you need to consider in order to determine whether maintenance is appropriate.

-Illinois law also governs the length of time one party must pay the other maintenance.
-In general, you multiply the length of the marriage at the time your divorce is filed by the following factors in order to figure out the length of time in which maintenance should be paid:
+Illinois law also governs the length of time one spouse must pay the other maintenance.
+In general, you multiply the length of the marriage at the time your divorce is filed by a percentage to figure out the length of time in which maintenance should be paid.
+The percentage increases based upon the number of years you were married.

 1. 5 years or less: multiply by .20;